Rule 8002. Time to File a Notice of Appeal

 (ii) evidence (such as a postmark or date stamp) showing that the notice was so deposited and that postage was prepaid; or

-(1)When the Time May be Extended.
-Except as provided in subdivision (d)(2), the bankruptcy court may extend the time to file a notice of appeal upon a party’s motion that is filed:
+(1)When the Time May Be Extended.
+Except as (2) provides otherwise, the bankruptcy court may, on motion, extend the time to file a notice of appeal if the motion is filed:

-(A) within the time prescribed by this rule; or
+(A) within the time allowed by this rule; or

-(B) within 21 days after that time, if the party shows excusable neglect.
+(B) within 21 days after that time expires if the party shows excusable neglect.

-(2)When the Time May Not be Extended.
-The bankruptcy court may not extend the time to file a notice of appeal if the judgment, order, or decree appealed from:
+(2)When the Time Must Not Be Extended.
+The bankruptcy court must not extend the time to file the notice if the judgment, order, or decree being appealed:

-(B) authorizes the sale or lease of property or the use of cash collateral under § 363 of the Code;
+(B) authorizes the sale or lease of property or the use of cash collateral under § 363;

-(D) authorizes the assumption or assignment of an executory contract or unexpired lease under § 365 of the Code;
+(D) authorizes assuming or assigning an executory contract or unexpired lease under § 365;

-(3)Time Limits on an Extension.
-No extension of time may exceed 21 days after the time prescribed by this rule, or 14 days after the order granting the motion to extend time is entered, whichever is later.
+(3)Limit on Extending Time.
+An extension of time must not exceed 21 days after the time allowed by this rule, or 14 days after the order granting the motion to extend time is entered—whichever is later.